Madeline-Stark/Madeline-Stark.github.io/_posts/2019-08-09-return_vs_puts_in_ruby.markdown

 The reason puts might not be as useful as you think is because of return values.
 A return value is the information your method is actually sending out.
 And the return value of puts is nil, nothing, nada.

 I like to think of returning something vs putsing something as real money vs a photo of money.
 With cash (or lets be realistic, probably a credit card) I can do actual stuff.
 I can input my card to the ATM to see what my balance is, withdraw funds, and shop online.
-With a photo of money, I can just show my instagram followers how cool I am.
+With a photo of money, I can just show my Instagram followers how cool I am.

 ![Photo of cat with hundred dollar bills](https://i.imgur.com/kgTkpYp.png?1)